Alisah-Ozcan/HEonGPU/README.md

 | **Gate Bootstrapping***    | 2^15 | 2^14 | OFF | 0 Level        | 27.03 ms   | 1.64 µs        |
 |                      | 2^16 | 2^15 | OFF | 0 Level        | 70.73 ms   | 2.16 µs        |
 </div>
-**LKM**: Less Key Mode is a bootstrapping optimization in HEonGPU.
+LKM: Less Key Mode is a bootstrapping optimization in HEonGPU.
 Its purpose is to reduce the required amount of Galois keys by 30% while sacrificing 15–20% performance.
 This is useful in cases where GPU memory is insufficient.

 *: For all gates